fuzzylabs/matcha/docs/getting-started.md

 ### Pre-requisties

-While `matcha` is an easy to use tool, it unfortunately can't do everything.
 Before trying to provision infrastructure on Azure, `matcha` needs to you to be authenticated and to have the correct permissions for the tools you're wanting to deploy.
 See our explainer on [Azure Permissions](azure_permissions.md).

 Alongside this, you need the Azure CLI installed - see [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) on how to install it